-On this point, in fact, the Shareholders' Meeting Regulation establishes that the parties qualified to exercise voting rights may request the floor on the items under discussion, until the Chairman of the Shareholders' Meeting has declared discussion on said item closed, in order to make observations and proposals, or request information.
-The Chairman of the Shareholders' Meeting, or those assisting the Chairman, see to providing the corresponding responses, and the Shareholders' Meeting, or those assisting the Chairman, see to providing the corresponding responses.
+On this point, in fact, the Shareholders' Meeting Regulation establishes that the parties qualified to exercise voting rights may request the floor on the items under discussion, until the Chairman of the Shareholders'

-holders' Meeting regulation guarantees those who have requested the floor the right to make a brief reply.
+Meeting has declared discussion on said item closed, in order to make observations and proposals, or request information.
+The Chairman of the Shareholders' Meeting, or those assisting the Chairman, see to providing the corresponding responses, and the Shareholders' Meeting regulation guarantees those who have requested the floor the right to make a brief reply.